September 15, 2020

 Elevating The Home Builder Customer Experience

-If you look at the historical data for online mentions of the term “customer experience”, you’ll find a steep curve moving up and to the right.
+If you look at the historical data for online mentions of “customer experience”, you’ll find a steep curve climbing up and to the right.

 For most, this isn’t much of a surprise.
 Customer experience—for home builders or otherwise—is something that continues to become top-of-mind.